The meeting ends. The recap is already in Slack.

 Meeting recaps, answered.

-Where does Patricia get the meeting content from?
+How does Patricia get into the meeting?

-What is in a recap?
+What is in the recap?

 Do the next steps actually become tasks?